pauljohnston2025/breadcrumb-garmin-light-weight/settings.md

 ### Map Enabled

 Enables the map tile rendering.
 Choose these values wisely.
 Too big = crash, too small = crash or slow performance.
+note: Map support is disabled by default, this is because map tile loading is memory intensive and may cause crashes on some devices.
+You must set `Tile Cache Size` if using maps to avoid crashes.
+Please ensure DND mode is off when using maps, I have encountered slow tile loads due to low bluetooth speeds (suspect DND mode was the reason).

 Best Guess for map settings:
 Tile Cache Size if using zoom at pace: `2*<Tile Cache Size without zoom at pace>`